 For those who don’t know, the Holy Island of Lindisfarne in Northumberland is connected to the mainland by a causeway road that gets covered by the North Sea twice a day when the tide comes in.

-The ignorant and ill informed
+The ignorant, ill informed and unlucky

 Despite these measures, every year some motorists ignore the advertised safe crossing times – not realising how quickly the North Sea rises on the flat surface on which the causeway road lies – and thus they get trapped by the rising tide and their car submerged.